lsds/intravisor/runtime/musl-lkl/lkl/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 low-level driver implementation details.
 It only describes the standard way to write a PCI sound driver on ALSA.

+If you are already familiar with the older ALSA ver.0.5.x API, you can check the drivers such as ``sound/pci/es1938.c`` or ``sound/pci/maestro3.c`` which have also almost the same code-base in the ALSA 0.5.x tree, so you can compare the differences.

 This document is still a draft version.
 Any feedback and corrections, please!!